Accelerated calibration of semi-analytic galaxy formation models: Introduction

 To address the shortcomings of manual calibration, various more-automated means of exploring the parameter-space of SAMs have been used.
 Markov Chain Monte Carlo (MCMC) is one such approach, which produces draws from the posterior distribution of model parameters \citep[for a review of MCMC as applied to problems in astrophysics, see][]{2017ARA&A..55..213S}.
 We note that the goal of MCMC algorithms is not to find models that fit the data especially well, rather it is to generate draws from the posterior distribution for the model parameters, that will typically cluster around the best-fitting model in something known as the \emph{typical set} \citep{2017arXiv170102434B}.
 This means that MCMC is particularly useful when we are interested not only in finding a good model, but in understanding how the various SAM parameters interact with one another, and therefore what alternative models can also provide a good fit to the data.
 That said, the burn-in stage of many MCMC methods is also a reasonably efficient and reliable way to find parameters close to those that are optimal.

-Early attempts at using MCMC to calibrate SAMs include \citet{2009MNRAS.396..535H} and \citet{2011MNRAS.416.1949L}.
+Early attempts at using MCMC to calibrate SAMs include \citet{2008MNRAS.384.1414K}, \citet{2009MNRAS.396..535H} and \citet{2011MNRAS.416.1949L}.
 These demonstrated that -- when fitting to just the stellar mass function at low redshift (or similarly, to a low-redshift K-band luminosity function) -- the posterior distribution is highly non-Gaussian, with complex degeneracies between different model parameters.
+Subsequent work extended these approaches to include multiple observational constraints across redshift (such as stellar mass functions, gas fractions, and quiescent fractions) to help reduce degeneracies and improve physical realism \citep[e.g.][]{2013MNRAS.431.3373H, 2015MNRAS.451.2663H}.

 In this paper, we seek to calibrate the \galacticus SAM \citep{2012NewA...17..175B} in order to better reproduce key properties of observed galaxies.
-Compared to these earlier SAMs that were calibrated using MCMC, \galacticus predictions are substantially slower to evaluate.
-This is because \galacticus incorporates a considerably more detailed treatment of subhalo evolution \citep{2024PhRvD.110b3019D}, more realistic models of star formation (which require the evaluation of integrals over the disk surface density profile; \citealt{2006ApJ...650..933B}), and detailed calculations of the sizes of galaxies and the adiabatic contraction of the dark matter halo (following the approach of \citealt{2000MNRAS.319..168C}).
-Additionally, many earlier SAMs advanced galaxy properties only once per $N$-body simulation snapshot, rather than integrating the coupled ordinary differential equations (ODEs) with adaptive, accuracy-controlled timesteps, which further contributes to longer run times with \galacticus.
+Compared to some earlier SAMs that were calibrated using MCMC, \galacticus predictions are substantially slower to evaluate.
+This is because \galacticus incorporates a detailed treatment of subhalo evolution \citep{2024PhRvD.110b3019D}, realistic models of star formation (which require the evaluation of integrals over the disk surface density profile; \citealt{2006ApJ...650..933B}), and detailed calculations of the sizes of galaxies and the adiabatic contraction of the dark matter halo (following the approach of \citealt{2000MNRAS.319..168C}).

 These more realistic physical ingredients necessarily increase the computation time.
 For example, the likelihood evaluations in \citet{2011MNRAS.416.1949L} contain 3000 merger trees, with final halos with masses ranging between $10^{10}$ and $10^{15} \msun$.
 They could evolve these 3000 trees with their SAM in approximately 1 minute, which -- combined with a parallel MCMC algorithm -- enabled them to perform of order a million likelihood evaluations during their MCMC.
 Their exact halo mass distribution is not stated, but assuming that their 2000 halos with masses above $10^{12.5} \msun$ were distributed as random draws from the halo mass function \citep[as found to be approximately optimal for minimal ``error per CPU hour'' on the stellar mass function in][]{2014MNRAS.444.2599B}, then this comparable calculation with \galacticus takes approximately 100 CPU hours.